How to Stay Hydrated

 ½ cup fresh or frozen strawberries

-Juice of 1 fresh squeezed lime
+Juice of 1 freshly squeezed lime

 3-4 ice cubes